ccorral/Eddystone-BLE-Emulator/README.md

 # Eddystone BLE Advertiser for type UID and URL.

-This is a small application that emmits Eddystone UID and URL events.
+This is a small application that emits Eddystne Bluetooth Low Energy Emulator UID and URL events.
 NOTE: Only available on Chrome OS.

 ## Screenshot